kimfucious/sakura/README.md

 Bootstrap (4.1.1 at present) has been implemented to work with this template through a somewhat convoluted process as described in this [very nice series](https://experimentingwithcode.com/creating-a-jekyll-blog-with-bootstrap-4-and-sass-part-1/) by Nick Riebeek.
 For the record, Nick's method for integrating Bootstrap seemed the cleanest (and least convoluted) of those that I found.
 I have diverged slightly from his implementation, and I'll cover the differences herein.

-In brief, all Bootstrap SCSS source files have been downloaded to `css/bootstrap`.
-Bootstrap is imported (among other scss files) via `css/main.scss`, which gets transpiled by Jekyll to `_/site/css/main.css`. _Note that this is a css file, not scss_.
+In brief, _all_ Bootstrap SCSS source files have been downloaded to `css/bootstrap`.
+Bootstrap is imported (among other scss files) via `css/main.scss`, which gets compiled by Jekyll to `_/site/css/main.css`. _Note that the compiled file is a css file, not scss_.

 The ability to override Bootstrap variables is enabled by the addition of line 8 in `css/bootstrap/bootstrap.scss`: